 Above: So excited to experience the heritage of Japanese hospitality or ‘Omotenashi’ at The Okura Prestige Bangkok recently.
 This is our Deluxe Corner Room – a spacious comfy space within Bangkok’s Central Business District of Phloen Chit.

-It has always been my dream and mission to make a staycation at The Okura Prestige Bangkok – the five-star, luxury, Japanese-style hotel in the heart of Thailand’s capital.
-I have always wanted to experience how the legendary heritage of Japanese’s hospitality – the ‘Omotenashi‘ – plays out.
-Also, I have heard so much about their widely-raved Japanese-style breakfast.
+I have heard so so much about the Japanese core hospitality, the Omotenashi which, to some extent, is deemed as one of the world’s best hospitality approaches.
+Elegant, subtle, and unintrusive.
+And It has always been my dream to stay at The Okura Prestige Bangkok – the five-star, luxury, Japanese-style hotel in the heart of Thailand’s capital.
+I wanted to experience for myself the Omotenashi.
+I have heard so much about their widely-raved Japanese-style breakfast.
 Most of all, I wanted to know what it is like to stay in the heart of Bangkok and get the most out of everything this vibrant city has to offer.

 Not too long ago, I had my wish.
 We spent a weekend at The Okura Prestige Bangkok and experienced it all.
 Since the hotel is right by the BTS Phloen Chit station, we also enjoyed the super convenient connection to many of Bangkok’s attractions.
 Phloen Chit, as vibrant as it is, is also an interesting place.
 We have also made a visit to the origins of the area – Nai Lert Park Heritage Home – where everything started at the turn of the 20th century.
 Thailand was, at the time, on the verge of a big urban transformation.
 Stay tuned for more stories of this area, too.
 Especially, those who are history bugs and love to get to the roots of all things because even the obviously modern area of Phloen Chit has its historical hidden gems.